.

 Zedeck, S. (1986).
 A process analysis of the assessment center method.
 Research in Organizational Behavior, 8, 259-296.

-it is always a joy to hear that the work we do has positively impacted our clients and how our assessments have helped them find the right people.
+It is always a joy to hear how our work has positively impacted them and how our assessments have helped in finding the right people.

 Get Insights into latest developments in HR industry and psychometric assessments.